postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/validating-requests-against-schema.md

 ## Validating requests

-For validation to be executed on your requests, the collection to which they belong needs to be linked to an API.
+To execute validation on your requests, you need to link their collection to an API.

-A collection is linked to an API if you have generated it from a schema (see [Generating a collection from a schema](docs/postman/design-and-develop-apis/the-api-workflow/#generating-a-collection-from-a-schema)) or if it has been added as a relation to an existing API (see [Developing an API](/docs/postman/design-and-develop-apis/the-api-workflow/#developing-an-api)).
+A collection is linked to an API if you [generate it from a schema](docs/postman/design-and-develop-apis/the-api-workflow/#generating-a-collection-from-a-schema) or [add it as a relation to an existing API](/docs/postman/design-and-develop-apis/the-api-workflow/#developing-an-api).

-The validation of a request happens as soon as the request is sent.
-In the case where issues are found, a warning message showing the number of issues is displayed next to the name of the request.
+Postman will validate a request when it is sent.
+If issues are found, you will see a warning message showing the number of issues next to the name of the request.

 [![validating request](https://user-images.githubusercontent.com/5029719/72162009-11462f00-33b9-11ea-9038-82ecfacbab9e.gif)](https://user-images.githubusercontent.com/5029719/72162009-11462f00-33b9-11ea-9038-82ecfacbab9e.gif)

-> The validation is version speficic, it will be performed against the schema of the particular version of the API linked with the collection.
-If one version of a collection is linked to more than one version of an API, the schema from the latest created version of API will be selected for validation.
+> Validation is version-specific, and will be performed against the schema of the particular version of the API linked with the collection.
+If one version of a collection is linked to more than one version of an API, Postman will select the schema from the latest created version of API for validation.

 ## Accessing issues

-You can see more information about the issues [within the Postman App](#accessing-the-issue-summary).
-This will indicate the [details of each issue](#understanding-the-issue-summary) so that you can address the underlying problem.
+You can access more information about issues [within the Postman App](#accessing-the-issue-summary), indicating the [details of each issue](#understanding-the-issue-summary) so that you can address the underlying problem.

 ### Accessing the issue summary

-To show more information about the issues, click the warning message shown next to the name of the request (e.g. **1 issue**).
-This will open a side-panel on the right where you can get detailed information about which component of the request is having an issue and what the issue is.
+To access more information about the issues, click the warning message next to the name of the request (e.g. **1 issue**).
+This will open a side-panel on the right indicating detailed information about which component of the request is affected and what the issue itself is.

 [![viewing issues](https://user-images.githubusercontent.com/5029719/72162679-4ef78780-33ba-11ea-9d43-45e03c426c42.gif)](https://user-images.githubusercontent.com/5029719/72162679-4ef78780-33ba-11ea-9d43-45e03c426c42.gif)

 ### Understanding the issue summary

-The **Schema validation** panel is split between two parts:
+The **Schema validation** panel displays the following resources:

-* A direct link to the API against which the request is validated, clicking the link will open the API within the Postman app
+* A direct link to the API against which the request is validated—click the link to open the API within the Postman app.
 * More details on where the issue lies within the request.
-You can see the [complete list of possible issues](#list-of-possible-issues) below.
+Check out the [complete list of possible issues](#list-of-possible-issues).

-> You can click a specific issue to access directly the request component concerned by it.
+> You can click a specific issue to access the relevant request component.

 [![viewing issues](https://user-images.githubusercontent.com/5029719/72166142-a0a31080-33c0-11ea-8fab-7d64f9ae1dbd.gif)](https://user-images.githubusercontent.com/5029719/72166142-a0a31080-33c0-11ea-8fab-7d64f9ae1dbd.gif)